lavgup/mediawiki.js/README.md

 # mediawiki.js
 mediawiki.js is a modern wrapper for the MediaWiki API, heavily inspired by [nodemw](https://github.com/macbre/nodemw).
+It also supports posting, deleting, undeleting, locking and unlocking posts in Fandom's Discussions.

 ## Installation
 #### With pnpm (recommended)